-Policy Aims
+2 Policy Aims

-- The purpose of this policy is to outline the duty and responsibility of staff/volunteers working on behalf of the Wycliffe Bowls Club in relation to Safeguarding Adults at risk. - All adults have the right to be safe from harm and must be able to live free from fear of abuse, neglect and exploitation.
+The purpose of this policy is to outline the duty and responsibility of members working on behalf of the P&D in relation to Safeguarding Adults at Risk.

+All adults have the right to be safe from harm and must be able to live free from fear of abuse, neglect and exploitation.

-Objectives
+3 Objectives

-- Everyone who participates in bowls is entitled to do so in a safe and enjoyable environment. - The Club is committed to helping everyone in bowls accept their responsibility to safeguard adults at risk, from harm and abuse. - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately. - Staff and volunteers working with adults at risk in bowls have a responsibility to report concerns to their Club Welfare Officer.
+- Everyone who participates in bowls is entitled to do so in a safe and enjoyable environment. - The P&D is committed to helping everyone in bowls accept their responsibility to Safeguard Adults at Risk, from harm and abuse. - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately. - Members working with Adults At Risk in bowls have a responsibility to report concerns to the P&D Welfare Officer.

-Definition of an Adult at Risk?'
+4 Definition of an "Adult at Risk"

 - An Adult (a person aged 18 or over) who 'is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation'.
 (Definition from the Department of Health 2002) - This could include people with learning disabilities, mental health problems, older people and people with a physical disability or impairment.
-It may also include victims of domestic abuse, hate crime and anti- social behavior.
+It may also include victims of domestic abuse, hate crime and anti-social behavior.
 The persons' need for additional support to protect themselves may be increased when complicated by additional factors, such as, physical frailty or chronic illness, sensory impairment, challenging behavior, drug or alcohol problems, social or emotional problems, poverty or homelessness.

-Types of Abuse
+5 Types of Abuse